Using dynamic images for countdown timers and personalized content

 Personalized birthday cards

-Now that BEE provides support for dynamic images, this becomes a piece of cake for users of the builder.
+Now that Beefree provides support for dynamic images, this becomes a piece of cake for users of the builder.

 Dynamic countdown timers